usnistgov/5gdeploy/docs/tgcs.md

 Optional flags:

-* `--prefix` flag specifies container name prefix and result folder name.
+* `--prefix` flag specifies container name prefix and stats directory name.
   Default is "tg".
 * `--port` flag specifies the port number used by the first traffic generator.
   Default is 20000.